mdawood832/Frenzies/README.md

 <br>
 <br>
 FRENZIES is a full stack application built with Node.js, Mongoose, MongoDB Atlas, Express, and EJS.
 I adhered to the MVC file structure and created 7
 RESTful routes with full CRUD.
-I deployed the app usina Heroku.
+I deployed the app using Heroku.
 <br>
 <br>